caballerofelipe/osx-automator-services/README.md

 Runs the command '_sudo mdutil -E /_' which deletes the Spotlight index and makes it do a reindex.

 ## Dock enable suck minieffect
 Windows in macOS can be minified using two effects Genie and Scale, there is also another hidden effect called suck, this enables it.

-Explanation Video https://youtu.be/R1Ivk-X6RZE (video not made by me).
+[Explanation Video](https://youtu.be/R1Ivk-X6RZE) (not made by me).

+## (Deprecated) Toggle Hidden Files
+*Note: This is now deprecated as a shortcut now exists since macOS Sierra which works much quicker: `cmd`+`shift`+`.` ([link](https://ianlunn.co.uk/articles/quickly-showhide-hidden-files-mac-os-x-mavericks/#show-hide-hidden-files-using-terminal)).*

+Makes Finder toggle hidden files.
+Call it once and hidden files are shown, call it again and they will be hidden.
+Repeat if necessary.